DarkAssassinUA/cloudflared/README.md

 Tested on Keenetic Viva (KN19-10)

-Current version 2024.1.5
+Current version `2024.8.3`

+WARNING: All software provided here is provided as is without any questions or complaints.
+Please direct all questions and complaints to the original cloudflared repository, this is just an assembly for miplse devices assembled from the source code without any changes.
+All open issues related to the work of cloudflared itself will be closed without response.
+You have been warned.

 Compiled binary from https://github.com/cloudflare/cloudflared to mipsle devices.
-Tested on Keenetic Viva(KN-1910) with Entware
+Tested on Keenetic Viva(KN-1910)(Keenetic OS 4.2 Beta 3) with Entware

 Usage:
+Connect to OPKG SSH

+`opkg install wget-ssl `
+(if wget already exists and saying about http or ftp connection -  `opkg remove wget-nossl `

+`wget -O /opt/etc/init.d/S99cloudflared https://raw.githubusercontent.com/DarkAssassinUA/cloudflared/main/S99cloudflared `

--S99cloudflared put to /etc/init.d folder on opkg drive and replace in 17 string %yourtokenhere% with you token obtained in Cloudflare Zero Trust Dashboard
+`nano /opt/etc/init.d/S99cloudflared` -- and replace `%yourtoken%` with your token obtain at Cloudflare Zero Trust Dashboard-Networks-Tunnels-Tunnel Name

--cloudflared put to /home/ folder and make in ssh console chmod +x /opt/home/cloudflared
+`chmod +x /opt/etc/init.d/S99cloudflared`

+`wget -O /opt/home/cloudflared https://github.com/DarkAssassinUA/cloudflared/raw/main/cloudflared`

+`chmod +x /opt/home/cloudflared`

-after that - just reboot router,after 60 seconds cloudflared will be online and visible in Cloudflare Zero Trust Dashboard
+After that - just reboot router,after 60 seconds cloudflared will be online and visible in Cloudflare Zero Trust Dashboard Or just

+`/opt/etc/init.d/S99cloudflared start`